-- New applications only.
+• New program applications only.

-- Property must be a single-family, owner-occupied, year round, primary residence
+• Property must be a single-family, owner-occupied, year-round, primary residence.

-- Property is not used as a place of business other than a home office
+• Property is not used as a place of business other than a home office.

 1 – Interest rates and eligibility criteria are subject to change without notice.